UniAdmire Logo

 Work While Studying in Italy

-Italy offers international students a unique opportunity to combine quality education with authentic cultural immersion.
-While the primary focus should remain on academics, working part-time allows students to gain practical experience, develop language skills, and supplement their finances.
+Italy offers international students a unique opportunity to combine affordable study abroad programs in Italy with real-world experience.
+Working part-time allows students to gain practical experience, develop language skills, and support themselves financially.

 Work Regulations for International Students